MCMicS/jenkins-control-plugin/README.txt

   -  Click on the Jenkins Settings button (or click on the IDEA General Settings and select Jenkins Control Plugin):
   -  Set your Jenkins url in the Server Address text field.
   -  If you are not sure about the security configuration of your Jenkins, you can click on the 'Wizard' Button.
-     (Please note that only In-House Jenkins Security mode and SSL Protocol with trusted certificate are supported)
+     (Please note that only In-House Jenkins Security mode and SSL Protocol with trusted certificate are supported.
+     Moreover if Cross Site Request Forgery Prevention is set, anonymous user should have at least read-only access)
   -  If security is enabled on the Jenkins Server, put your credentials (Note that the password should be put in a file).
      To make sure your security parameters are correct, you can test by clicking on the 'Test Connection' button.